tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "notes"} -->
 We have gained lots of insights so far and that's aswesome.
 But we're still missing key part: the species.
 It's time to show off our data visualization skills!

-We can get started by exploring the number of records we have for each species using a nice chart.
+We can get started by exploring the number of records we have for each species using a barchart.

 The first thing we notice is the height of the bars are quite different.
 This means the number of records per species varies a lot.
-The most common species is (by far) Perch and it shows 56 records.
+The most common species is (by far) Perch and it has 56 records.
 Other species appear less frequently.
 Perkki and Whitefish are the most extreme cases with 11 and 6 records only.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->